Sbarro restaurant suicide bombing

-A Palestinian terrorist attack on Sbarro, a pizzeria in downtown Jerusalem, took place on 9 August 2001, in which 15 civilians were killed, including 7 children and a pregnant woman, and 130 wounded.
+A Palestinian suicide bombing at a pizzeria in downtown Jerusalem on 9 August 2001 killed 16 people, including seven children and a pregnant woman.
+A further 130 were wounded.
+The attack occurred during the Second Intifada.

 Attack

 At the time of the bombing, the Jerusalem branch of the Sbarro pizza restaurant chain was located at the corner of King George Street and Jaffa Road in Jerusalem, one of the busiest pedestrian crossings in the region.
 Although not required to do so, owner Noam Amar added extra support columns on the advice of city inspectors.

 Ahlam Tamimi, who was charged as an accomplice, scouted for a target before leading Izz al-Din Shuheil al-Masri, the suicide bomber, to the Sbarro restaurant.
-They arrived just before 2:00 pm, when the restaurant was filled with customers, "dozens of women, children and babies", and pedestrian traffic outside was at its peak.
-Tamimi departed before Al-Masri, thought to be carrying a rigged guitar case or wearing an explosive belt weighing 5 to 10 kilograms, containing explosives, nails, nuts and bolts, detonated his bomb.
+They arrived just before 2:00 p.m., when the restaurant was filled with customers, "dozens of women, children and babies", and pedestrian traffic outside was at its peak.
+Tamimi departed before Al-Masri, thought to be carrying a rigged guitar case or wearing an explosive belt weighing five to 10 kilograms, containing explosives, nails, nuts and bolts, detonated his bomb.

-The dead included 13 Israelis, one pregnant American, and one Brazilian, all of them civilians.
-Additionally, 130 were injured.
-One victim, Chana Nachenberg, remains hospitalized, in a permanent vegetative state, more than twenty years after the attack.
-She was 31 years old at the time of the bombing.
-Her daughter, who was 2 years old at the time, was one of the few in the restaurant who came through the disaster unscathed.

-Yocheved Shoshan, age 10, was killed, and her 15-year-old sister Miriam was severely injured with 60 nails lodged in her body, a hole in her right thigh, third degree burns on 40 percent of her body, and a ruptured spleen.
-According to the testimony of their mother, Esther Shoshan:

-Mordechai and Tzira Schijveschuurder, both children of Holocaust survivors, were killed along with three of their children.
-Two other daughters, Leah, 11, and Chaya, 8, were critically injured.
-The family was Dutch.
-During the Holocaust, Tzira's parents were in Bergen Belsen and Theresienstadt.
-Mordechai's parents successfully hid from the Nazis.

-According to the testimony of Chaya Schijveschuurder:

 Chaviv Avrahami, who saw the scene of the attack after the bombing, recounted: "I heard a tremendous explosion, and I was thrown up a metre into the air.
 I knew immediately that it was a bomb attack, and a catastrophic one.
 There were people – babies – thrown through the window and covered with blood.
 The whole street was covered with blood and bodies: the dead and the dying."
 Naor Shara, a soldier who witnessed the attack, said, "The worst thing I saw, which I think will haunt me all my life, is a baby that was sitting in a stroller outside a shop and was dead.
 After the explosion, the baby's mother came out of the store and started screaming hysterically."

+Casualties

+The dead included 14 Israelis, one pregnant American, and one Brazilian.
+Additionally, 130 were injured.
+One victim, Chana Nachenberg, remained hospitalized in a persistent vegetative state more than 20 years after the attack until finally dying of her injuries on 31 May 2023.
+She was 31-years-old at the time of the bombing.
+Her daughter, who was two years old at the time, was one of the few in the restaurant who was not injured.

+Yocheved Shoshan, 10, was killed, and her 15-year-old sister Miriam was severely injured with 60 nails lodged in her body, a hole in her right thigh, third degree burns on 40 percent of her body, and a ruptured spleen.

+Mordechai and Tzira Schijveschuurder, both children of Holocaust survivors, were killed along with three of their children.
+Two other daughters, Leah, 11, and Chaya, 8, were critically injured.
+The family was of Dutch origin.